AleksandarHadzhiev/online-gallery/README.md

 # online-gallery -in Progress
-Project with a goal to learn to use next.js
+Project with a goal to learn to use next.js and python.

 ## General Information